sofiedeweer/openising/ising/inputs/config/README.md

 *capacitance:* [float] the capacitance.

-*accumulation_delay:* [int] The amount of accumulation delay present.
-The value represent the amount of previous time steps there are present.
+*accumulation_delay:* [float] The amount of accumulation delay present.
+The value represent the amount of time passes before the next node sees a change.

-*broadcast_delay:* [int] The same as accumulation delay, but now in the boradcast dimension.
+*broadcast_delay:* [float] The same as accumulation delay, but now in the boradcast dimension.

 *sigma:* [float] the amount of standard deviation present in the mismatch of the coupling unit.
 When -1 this is disabled in the simulation.